FHantke/brave-browser-wiki/IPFS-Features.md

 ### Diagnostic page (`brave://ipfs`)
 - [ ] Verify loading `brave://ipfs` redirects to `brave://ipfs-internals`.
 - [ ] Verify, on a clean profile, visiting `brave://ipfs` will present you with an `Install and start` button, which will install and start an IPFS local node.
 Confirm you see `Node is running` under `IPFS node status`, `Stop`, `Restart`, and `My Node` buttons, and a dynamically updating `Connected peers:` count.
-- [ ] Verify that clicking `Stop` resets all statistics, paths, and config information.
+- [ ] Verify that clicking `Stop` temporarily clears all statistics, paths, and config information.
 - [ ] Verify that clicking `Start` populates all statistics, paths, and config information, and you see `Stop`, `Restart`, and `My Node` buttons, along with a dynamically updating `Connected peers:` count.
-- [ ] Verify that clicking `Restart` resets and repopulates all stats, paths, and config information, and you see `Stop`, `Restart`, and `My Node` buttons, along with a dynamically updating `Connected peers:` count.
+- [ ] Verify that clicking `Restart` clears and then repopulates all stats, paths, and config information, and you see `Stop`, `Restart`, and `My Node` buttons, along with a dynamically updating `Connected peers:` count.
 - [ ] Verify that clicking on `(details)` to the right of `Connected peers:` takes you to the `PEERS` pane of `127.0.0.1:45002/ipfs/bafy..../#/` and you see a global map with a dynamically updating peer count and listing, below.
 - [ ] Verify that clicking on `Perform a garbage collection sweep` resets and repopulates the `Objects:` and `Size:` stats beneath `Repo Stats`.
 - [ ] Verify that clicking `My Node` takes you to the `Status` pane of the IPFS dashboard, with a URL similar to `127.0.0.1:45002/ipfs/bafy..../#/`, where you see `Connected to IPFS`, MB count of files shared, and dynamically updating peers count, as well as your `PEER ID` and `AGENT`.